sentclose/sentc-docs/docs/src/guide/create-app.md

 ::::

-- sub is the app id (which is double-checked on the api)
+- aud is the user id
-- internal_user_id is user id at sentc api
+- sub is the device id
 - group_id is the user device group (this value can be ignored)
-- device_id the actual logged in device of the user
 - fresh, after login the user will get a fresh token.
 When the tokens refresh, the jwt is not fresh anymore.
 A fresh jwt is needed to delete a user, but the sdk will log in the user again before delete to get a fresh jwt